Flat roof insurance for a property with a full or partially flat roof

-These types of roof are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can be the cause of internal water damage to a property.
+Flat roofs are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can often be the cause of internal water damage to a property.
 As our poor climate means that we are no strangers to rainy weather, a large downpour of rain or snow can cause water to pond and weaken the roof due to its inability to drain the stagnating water.

 What is a flat roof for insurance purposes?

 The video below is a guide on what a flat roof is and helps you to understand how to answer this when quoting for home insurance.

 Whilst there is no definite method to calculate what the exact percentage your roof is flat, generally, the ‘insurance flat roof percentage’ of is any roof with a pitch or slope less than 10°.
 These flat roofs tend to be commonly found on extensions to existing properties but can also be the main property covering.